IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

 In VMware Cloud Foundation (VCF) as a Service, a **Cloud Director site** is where the physical resources for VCF are managed.

 In VCF as a Service **single-tenant**, the client would be responsible for specifying the compute and storage infrastructure for their site.
-Using the IBM Cloud portal, the client could grow and shrink their site as they desire.
+Using the IBM Cloud portal, the client might grow and shrink their site as they want.

 In VCF as a Service **multitenant**, IBM manages most aspects of the **Cloud Director site**.
-Each site may host Virtual Data Centers (VDCs) for many different clients.
+Each site will host Virtual Data Centers (VDCs) for many different clients.
 The only actions clients can perform on the IBM managed site are:

 - create new VDCs
 - add and remove **Add-on services**